GrinonBarrett/Taksidos/Lore Notes.md

 A place between places.
 A world primarily dominated by alder forest, though there do seem to be some carrs.
 It is perpetually dusk and fog shrouds the view of the distance.
 A few creatures live here, but is mostly inhabited and guarded by the Alderolves.
 The realm itself can function as a through space between wooded lands in other worlds.

 ### Vindherveil
 A land of snow.
 It seems to have been a place of valleys, hills, and mountain at some point.
-Occsional abandoned stone castle and ghost towns can be discovered for those that brave the world long enugh, although something almost always takes those who linger for such time.
-A gatway to this realm is not a predictable thing.
+Occasional abandoned stone castles and ghost towns can be discovered for those that brave the world long enugh, although something almost always takes those who linger for such time.
+A gateway to this realm is not a predictable thing.

 [Running Creatures]: # " Notes for running various creatures "